yiphei/yif-AI/encoder_decoder_transformer/README.md

 </div>
 <br>

-To use this architecture for an end-to-end auto-regressive task, the encoder and decoder run together serially.
+To use this architecture for an end-to-end auto-regressive task, the encoder and decoder are adapted to run together serially.
 The encoder generates an output and the decoder generates the next token while attending to the encoder output.
-Then, the input is updated with the new decoder ouput and fed back to the model, which reruns the encoder and decoder.
+When a new input is formed with the new decoder output, it gets fed back to the model, which reruns the encoder and decoder.
 To make this work, the encoder attention has to be masked.
-Visually, the entire model looks like this
+Visually, the new model looks like this

 <div align="center">
     <img src="assets/new_diagram.png"